Other sections in Organisation, Work and Technology:

 Anindita Banerjee, PhD Organisation, Work and Technology 2015

-Discover what you will study as a Phd or Doctor of Management student in Organisation, Work and Technology.
+Discover what you will study as a PhD or Doctor of Management student in Organisation, Work and Technology and visit our PhD Organisation, Work and Technology Handbook 2018

 Below is an overview of the modules you will study throughout your first year on the PhD in Management - Organisation, Work & Technology.
 You will also study a range of optional research training seminars to enhance your skills.
 To apply for this PhD programme, please visit Apply for PhD.